-- 13.1 Candidates must be given an adequate period in which to prepare and submit a proper Quotation or Tender, consistent with the complexity of the contract requirement.
-Normally at least four weeks should be allowed for submission of Tenders.
-The EU Procedure lays down specific time periods (seek guidance from Programmes and Transformation Manager). - 13.2 All tenders must be returned to the Chief Executive. - 13.3 Tenders received by fax or other electronic means (e.g. email) must be rejected, unless they have been sought in accordance with the Council's approved electronic tendering system. - 13.4 The Officer must not disclose the names of candidates to any staff involved in the receipt, custody or opening of Tenders. - 13.5 The Monitoring Officer shall be responsible for the safekeeping of tenders until the appointed time of opening.
-Each tender must be: - suitably recorded so as to subsequently verify the date and precise time it was received - adequately protected immediately on receipt to guard against amendment of its contents - recorded immediately on receipt in the Tender Record Log. - 13.6 Where tenders are submitted electronically, candidates must be instructed to submit their tender to a secure Council email account under the control of the Monitoring Officer or via "Tender Box" (a BiP Solutions Ltd secure tendering system managed by the Programmes and Transformation Team).
-An alternative secure email account may be permitted, subject to the prior written approval of the Chief Finance Officer and the Monitoring Officer. - 13.7 Candidates must be provided with a contact point in case they experience any problems in submitting their tender electronically.
+13.4 Where use of an e-procurement portal is not appropriate, all tenders must be returned to the Chief Executive.
+T

+13.5 The Officer must not disclose the names of candidates to any staff involved in the receipt, custody or opening of Tenders.

+13.56 The Monitoring Officer shall be responsible for the safekeeping of tenders until the appointed time of opening.
+Each tender must be:

+- suitably recorded so as to subsequently verify the date and precise time it was received - adequately protected immediately on receipt to guard against amendment of its contents - recorded immediately on receipt in the Tender Record Log. - 13.67 Where tenders are submitted electronically, candidates must be instructed to submit their tender to a secure Council email account under the control of the Monitoring Officer or via "Tender Box" (a BiP Solutions Ltd secure tendering system managed by the Programmes and Transformation Team).
+An alternative secure email account may be permitted, subject to the prior written approval of the Chief Finance Officer and the Monitoring Officer.

+- 13.7 Candidates must be provided with a contact point in case they experience any problems in submitting their tender electronically.
 Candidates must also be advised that failure to advise the Council of the problem before the deadline for return of tenders will mean they have lost their opportunity to tender.
 Where a sending problem is received in time, consideration should be given to extending the deadline for submission and all candidates should be advised accordingly of any extension of time. - 13.8 No officers directly involved in the contract should have access to the "Tender Box" or secure email account. - 13.9 Unless there is evidence that the tender was sent before the closing time, an electronic Tender received after the completion of the downloading cannot be included in the evaluation process.